codingbyfreddish/Portfolio-Project-2/README.md

 ## Technologies Used

- For this project we were allowed to use two programming languages:
+ For this project we were allowed to use these three programming languages:

  - [HTML5](https://sv.wikipedia.org/wiki/HTML5)
  - [CSS](https://en.wikipedia.org/wiki/CSS)